semereab-merry/Machine-learning-projects/index.md

 <br/>

-## <a href="https://www.kaggle.com/code/merryzeray/linearr-air-quality-dataset" target="_blank"> Weather Forecast and Air Quality using Linear Regression Technique </a>
+## Weather Forecast and Air Quality using Linear Regression Technique
 I used linear regression to determine the temperature of a day given.
-The model is useful for predictions assist in weather forecast.
+The model is useful for predictions assist in weather forecast.  <a href="https://www.kaggle.com/code/merryzeray/linearr-air-quality-dataset" target="_blank">Visit Kaggle</a>

 | Code and Resources Used  | Plot of errors of the model | Results|